A Logic of "Black Box" Classifier Systems: Application

 \section{Application}

-As mentioned, the ${\univ}$ operator is interpreted as partial knowledge about the classifier properties.
-In this section, we are going to exemplify how to use it for representing abductive explanations of a black box classifier.
+As mentioned, the ${\univ}$ operator is interpreted as partial knowledge about the classifier properties.\footnote{In the real world, partial knowledge may come from the data set as well as from the training process.
+For example, through learning, we may acquire knowledge that certain input features behave monotonically \cite{you2017deep}. } In this section, we are going to exemplify how to use it for representing abductive explanations of a black box classifier.